 Artistic Director and Founder

 Johanna is a musician who dreads going to concerts.
 She can’t sit still and has dedicated her life to making classical music more fun and interactive for audiences.
-She’s passionate about paying singers and helping local businesses and couldn’t be more excited to be doing both in her home state of Washington.
+She’s passionate about paying singers and helping local businesses and couldn’t be more excited to be doing both on the West Coast.

-In addition to her role as Artistic Director for the Seattle-based professional choir, SoundCity Singers, Johanna is Interim Manager of Creative Projects at the Seattle Symphony where she oversees the immersive, multi-media performance venue, Octave 9 as a member of the artistic planning team.
+In addition to her role as Artistic Director for the Seattle-based professional choir, SoundCity Singers, Johanna is Manager of Creative Projects at the Seattle Symphony where she oversees the immersive, multi-media performance venue, Octave 9 as a member of the artistic planning team.
+Johanna also serves as Social Media Director for the non-profit, Girls Who Conduct.

 In 2018 and 2019, Berkshire Choral International named Johanna the Robbins/Wolff Overseas Conducting Apprentice where she assisted in preparing Dvorak’s Stabat Mater and Puccini’s Messa di Gloria.
 As a conducting apprentice and chorister at the Bach Choral Course, she performed with the Kellie Consort and in masterclasses by John Butt and Andrew Parrott.
 Additional positions include Children’s Choir Director at Christ Church New York City and secondary choral music teacher in Manassas, VA where she received recognition as New Teacher of the Year and Apple Award winner for her ensembles consistent superior ratings at state adjudication.
 Johanna served as the Graduate Assistant Conductor and section leader of Kantorei, the early music ensemble at Westminster Choir College under the tutelage of Dr. Amanda Quist and Dr. Ryan Brandau.